y-scope/yscope-log-viewer/README.md

 * [Log4j Logging Library][log4j1-appenders]
 * [Logback Logging Library][logback-appenders]
+* [Python Logging Library][clp-loglib-py]
 * Golang Logging Library (in development)
-* [Python Logging Library][clp-loglib-py]

 # How does it work?

-`yscope-log-viewer` is written using the ReactJS framework and uses the open source [monaco-editor][monaco-editor]. [clp-ffi-js][clp-ffi-js] is used to decode CLP IR files.
+The log viewer is written using the ReactJS framework and uses the open source [monaco-editor] and [clp-ffi-js].

-The log viewer spawns a worker to assist with computationally intensive tasks such as:
+The viewer spawns a worker to assist with computationally intensive tasks such
+as:

 * Deserializing the file and creating an index of logs events.
 * Paginating the indexed logs.
-* Decoding the deserialized events log events into plain-text.
+* Decoding the deserialized log events into plain-text.

 Tasks are passed to the worker as needed and changes are rendered in the UI.

 # Providing Feedback

-You can use GitHub issues to [report a bug][report-bug] or [request a feature][report-enhancement].
+You can use GitHub issues to [report a bug][report-bug] or [request a feature][request-feature].

 Join us on [Zulip][zulip] to chat with developers and other community members.